 Why Use Bird Call Recordings?

-Using bird call recordings from a phone, mp3 player or another device can be tempting, and there are many reasons birders might choose to attract birds with sound.
+Using bird call recordings from a phone, mp3 player or another device can be tempting, and there are many reasons birders might choose to attract birds with recorded songs and calls.

-Playing a recording can lure a reclusive bird out into the open for a better view, proper identification or photo opportunity.
-Recordings of different types of calls can even confirm whether hidden birds or in the area, or may coax birds into desirable behaviors to observe, such as raising a crest or assuming a dominant or aggressive posture.
+Playing a recording can lure a shy bird out into the open for a better view, proper identification or photo opportunity.
+Recordings of different calls can even confirm whether hidden birds are in the area, or may coax birds into interesting behaviors, such as raising a crest or assuming a dominant or aggressive posture.
 But is using a recording to lure a bird unethical?

 How Recordings Can Harm Birds

 When a bird hears a recording, it cannot tell that the sound is recorded.
 Because many birds use songs to claim territory, hearing another song may make the bird believe its territory has been invaded by a competitor, and it will seek out that competitor to challenge it.
 When a bird responds to a recording, it is no longer foraging, caring for eggs or chicks, preening, resting or otherwise doing the activities it needs to survive – all because it is chasing a fake bird.